X

 Under U.S. immigration laws, only a few options are available for an illegal or undocumented immigrant to become a permanent or legal resident of the United States.
 Still, a few options are better than none.
 Here, I will discuss those possibilities.
 However, your first recourse is to find an immigration attorney who can explain all the procedures to you.

 If you have limited English-speaking skills, seek the help of a professional immigration interpreter.
-For your non-English documents, find a reliable translation services provider to accurately translate your personal documents from your language into English.
+For your non-English documents, find official translation services provider to accurately translate your personal documents from your language into English.
 You’ll need all the help you can get as an undocumented immigrant.

 Related Post: 7 Tips To Choosing an Immigration Lawyer